 EuroMillions Jackpot Cap

-How the EuroMillions Jackpot Cap Works
+How Does the Jackpot Cap Work?

-Once the jackpot hits €190 million, it cannot go any higher.
-Any excess funds which would normally go to the top tier will instead be diverted to the next highest tier in which there are winners.|
+|First Draw||190 million||As the jackpot can increase no further, any excess funds which would normally go to the top tier will instead be diverted to the next highest tier in which there are winners.|

-The jackpot will remain at €190 million, and the funds which would normally go to the top tier will again be diverted to the next highest tier in which there are winners.
+|Second Draw||190 million||The jackpot remains fixed with any additional funds rolling down to the highest tier in which there are winners.
 The prize fund for this tier is now likely to be even bigger than it was for the previous draw, as all of the excess jackpot money has been redistributed.|

-The jackpot remains at €190 million and the same rules apply.
-As players in the next highest winning tier share the excess funds which would usually go to the jackpot tier, it means that there is the potential for multiple players to become multimillionaires without having to match all the numbers.|
+|Third Draw||190 million||The same rules apply.
+As further funds are added to the next highest winning prize tier, there is the potential for multiple players to become multimillionaires without having to match all the numbers.|

-The jackpot must be won.
-If nobody matches all five main numbers plus both Lucky Stars, the 190 million will be added to the funds in the next highest winning tier and split between the participants.
-This means that a prize pot in excess of €200 million would be shared out among everyone in this tier.
+|Fifth Draw||190 million||The jackpot must be won.
+If no one is able to match all five main numbers plus both Lucky Stars, the 190 million will be added to the funds in the next highest winning tier and split between the players in that tier.|

 Jackpot Cap History